RadioBOSS Cloud – Quick Start Guide

 RadioBOSS Cloud is a self-contained system.
 It has everything to run a radio station with no external dependencies: an AutoDJ with track selection rules and scheduler, a streaming server, music file storage, a simple and fully-customizable radio station page with various widgets.

-Few easy steps to get radio station online with RadioBOSS Cloud.
+Here are a few easy steps to get your radio station online with RadioBOSS Cloud.

-To start, login to the control panel – you should have an email with login details.
-If you don’t have RadioBOSS Cloud account and like to have one, please see our Plans page.
+To start, login to the control panel – you should have received an email with login details.
+If you don’t have RadioBOSS Cloud account and would like to open one, please see our Plans page.

 1. Basic configuration

-Select Settings on the left.
-On the General tab set the Time Zone, this will be handy to schedule events according to your local time.
+Select “Settings” on the left menu.
+On the General tab, set the Time Zone.
+This will be handy to schedule events according to your local time.

-By default, stream format is MP3, 128kbps.
-You can change it in the Streaming tab.
+By default, the streaming format is MP3, 128kbps.
+You can change this in the “Streaming” tab.

 2. Upload music.

-Select Media on the left menu.
-Create necessary folders using the New button under the folder list.
-We recommend organizing a folder structure where music, station IDs, adverts, heavy rotation tracks etc are all in their own separate folders.
+Select “Media” on the left menu.
+Create the necessary folders using the “New” button under the folder list.
+We recommend organizing a folder structure where music, station IDs, adverts, heavy rotation tracks etc. are all in their own separate folders.